azweb76/node-test-api/README.md

 }
 ```

-To enable token auth on an attempt to get a profile from the profile group, set "token": "<token value>".
+To enable token auth on an attempt to get a profile from the profile group, set `"token": "<token value>"`.

 ## Get profile group defaults
 GET /profile/{profileGroup}/defaults